 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 Instant pot tips can take you from being an okay cook to cooking like a pro.
 Unquestionably, this handy appliance is a must for anyone who leads a busy life but wants good meals.
 You can cook everything from vegetable soup to Mexican chicken rice bowls in an Instant Pot.
+And you can cook most foods in a fraction of the time it would take to cook on the stovetop or in the oven.

 The Crock-Pot version has a nonstick bowl, while the Instant Pot is made of stainless steel.
 Both the Instant Pot and the Crock Pot multi-cookers are easy to use and clean afterward.
 The Instant Pot tips below will work for both of them.